Tag Archives: Antoine Fuqua

 The Magnificent Seven (2016), Denzel Washington

-Ethan Hawke, Denzel Washington, Chris Pratt, Vincent D’Onofrio, Byung-hun Lee, Manuel Garcia-Rulfo and Martin Sensmeier are The Magnificent Seven.
-Today marks the release of the teaser trailer…
+Ethan Hawke, Denzel Washington, Chris Pratt, Vincent D’Onofrio, Byung-hun Lee, Manuel Garcia-Rulfo and Martin Sensmeier are The Magnificent Seven, and today marks the release of the teaser trailer.

 Trailer sneak peak